DIY “French Cleat” Wall Organizer

 You'll mount the organizer with screws that go through the white furring strips into the wall.
 In an idea world, both furring strips would align with studs.
 I wasn't able to make this happen; only one of my furring strips aligns with a stud.
 Since I have plaster walls, on my other furring strip, I made sure at least two of screws hit the wood lath behind the plaster.
 If you have drywall molly or toggle bolts are an option for mounting that second furring strip.

 I put three screws through each white furring strip; one on the very top, one in the middle, and one on the bottom.
 I then painted the screw heads white to disguise them a bit, as shown in the picture above.
 Note that in the picture above, you can see the screw pretty clearly, but it is a super close up photograph.
 I promise that once you're 2-3 feet away, the screw is almost invisible unless you know to look for it.

 I purchased these bin organizers from Home Depot.
 I thought this was a great price for three; they're meant for pegboards, but certainly work in this capacity as well.

-The following chart details what I purchased and paid to make this organizer.
-Note that many of the items I already had around the house, so if you need to purchase items I had, your cost may be more.
+I paid around $40 to make this organizer.
+That cost includes four 1 x 3 furring strips, one 1 x 2 furring strip, wood condition, S-hooks, and the metal bins.
+The rest of the items I already had around the house, so if you need to purchase items I had, your cost may be more.